rubenlupi/elemental-maths/main-index.md

 🔹 **Common Misconceptions:**
 - Assuming fractions are not rationals; they define the set.
 - Thinking `0` must be in `ℕ`; conventions vary, so clarify context.
+- Believing repeating decimals like `0.333...` cannot be rational even though they equal fractions.

 🔹 **Connections:**
 - Prepares for decimals (Module 3) and extended systems (Module 4).